microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

     buffer flag.
   * Iterate `LinAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
-  * Iterate `VectorAccumulate` calls and gather types.
+  * Iterate `VectorAccumulateToDescriptor` calls and gather types.
+Use the same AccumulateStore record with the raw buffer flag for this.
-    * TBD: update with final operation, including whether this uses AccumulateStore structure and necessary flags.
+  * For identical component types, but a different memory flag, combine flags on the same AccumulateStore record. (one record per unique type)
 * `MatrixConstruction`
   * Iterate all other wave/group scope matrix calls and gather shapes and types.
   * Emit only one record per unique type, with minimum M/N/K across all uses